Skip to article frontmatterSkip to article content

 var nir = image.select("B8");

-Band selection keeps only the bands needed for analysis.
-For example, NDVI requires near-infrared and red bands, while NBR requires near-infrared and shortwave-infrared bands.
+Band selection keeps the variables needed for analysis.
+For example, NDVI uses near-infrared and red bands, while NBR uses near-infrared and shortwave-infrared bands.

 Calculate an index